florent-blanvillain/grails-ember-templates-precompiler/README.md

 ## Notes

 * In the current 0.1 version, the plugin makes internal use of `ember-1.0.pre.js` and `handlebars-1.0.rc.1.js`.
 Those resources are not exposed.
-* headless-ember.js (from github's ember code repo) is used (various stubs, such as the window object), so that ember can be used in rhino.
+* headless-ember.js ([from github's ember code repo](https://github.com/emberjs/ember.js/blob/master/lib/headless-ember.js)) is used (various stubs, such as the window object), so that ember can be used in rhino.
 * IntelliJ has a plugin for Handlebars, you can use it to highlight syntax of `*.embbars` files.

 ## Changelog

 ### v0.1

-* first release
+* first release : `ember-1.0.pre.js` and `handlebars-1.0.rc.1.js`